 3. Take to the seas

 Italy benefits from an extensive coastline, which means no matter where you travel inside the country, the ocean isn’t too far away.
-You can take a break from the bustle of the city to enjoy the beautiful water, or you can admire the breathtaking views of the urban skylines from another angle.
+You can take a break from the city’s bustle to enjoy the beautiful water, or you can admire the breathtaking views of the urban skylines from another angle.

-Boat trip along the Amalfi Coast, ride a gondola in Venice, or meander down the Grand Canal, one of the most famous waterways in the world.
+Boat trip along the Amalfi Coast, ride a gondola in Venice or meander down the Grand Canal, one of the world’s most famous waterways.
 One lesser-known hidden gem accessible by boat is the Grotta Azzurra (Italian for “Blue Grotto”), a cavern that glows iridescent blue when the sun shines in through fissures in the sides of the rock.
 This is accessible by boat tour, and you can see this beautiful view from inside the grotto at the precise right time.

 4. Admire culturally important and beautiful religious sites

 Italy is home to countless breathtaking churches and cathedrals.
-Perhaps best known is the Vatican, one of the most important religious locations in the world and home of renounced churches such as the Sistine Chapel, Piazza San Pietro, and Saint Peter’s Basilica.
+Perhaps best known is the Vatican, one of the most important religious locations globally and home of renounced churches such as the Sistine Chapel, Piazza San Pietro, and Saint Peter’s Basilica.
 But the Vatican is only one of the many opportunities to savor the splendor of gorgeous religious architecture.